 Paul is originally from Canada and has been with Dave since the NBC days.
 Before that, Paul was the bandleader on Saturday Night Live.
 In his free time, Paul enjoys sending anonymous questions to the LATE SHOW website.

 The LATE SHOW employs full-time interns in the following departments: Research, Talent, Production, Writers, Writers' Production, and Music.
-There is also a part-time Production Finance internship for finance or accounting majors.
 All interns must be available to work Monday through Friday 10 AM - 7 PM.
-Interns are NOT paid, and MUST receive college credit for their participation in the program.
+Interns are paid, and can receive credit from their schools, but it is not required.

 Our program runs year-round in three sessions: Fall (August - December), Spring (December - May), and Summer (May - August).
 Each semester has application deadlines, which are as follows: Fall (June 1), Spring (October 1), Summer (March 1).